wp-plugins/rustolat/readme.txt

 Tested up to: 2.9.2
 Stable tag: 0.2

-Converts Cyrillic characters in post title to Latin characters.
+Converts Cyrillic characters in post slugs to Latin characters.

 == Description ==

-Converts Cyrillic characters in post title to Latin characters.
+Converts Cyrillic characters in post slugs to Latin characters.
 Very useful for Russian-speaking users of WordPress.
 You can use this plugin for creating human-readable links.

 Thanks to Alexander Shilyaev for the idea.